jeffwesson/gogobus-old/README.md

 #### Configure General Transit Feed Specification (GTFS) data

-  - add the transit agencies for which you would like data included to `node_modules/gtfs/config.js`
+  - add the transit agencies for which you would like data included to: `node_modules/gtfs/config.js`
   - execute the following command from `node_modules/gtfs`
     - `npm run download`
   - for assistance, refer to [Configuration for loading data](https://github.com/brendannee/node-gtfs#configuration-for-loading-data)